SimVascular/svFSIplus/README.md

   ```

 The Fortan `USE` command provides access to all the variables defined in a module.
 Almost all of the svFSI Fortran procedures have a `USE COMMOD` command that provides access to all of the global varaibles (about 90) defined in the `COMMOD` module.

-**There are no global variables in svFSIplus!**

-A C++ module object is passed to each procedure that needs access its varaibles.
-For example, in Fortran
+For example
 ```
       SUBROUTINE CONSTRUCT_uSOLID(lM, Ag, Yg, Dg)

       USE COMMOD
       USE ALLFUN
 ```

-In C++ the `ComMod` object `com_mod` is explicity passed to the `construct_usolid` procedure.
+**svFSIplus does not use any global variables.**  A C++ module object is passed to each procedure that needs access its varaibles.
+For example, in C++ the `ComMod` object `com_mod` is explicity passed to the `construct_usolid` procedure.
 ```
 void construct_usolid(ComMod& com_mod, CepMod& cep_mod, const mshType& lM, const Array<double>& Ag,
     const Array<double>& Yg, const Array<double>& Dg)